sterilizer-cleaning-surgical-instruments-in-the-backround.

 Ensuring the sterility of surgical instruments and other medical equipment is paramount to patient safety in hospitals, ambulatory surgical centers (ASCs), and other healthcare facilities, preventing cross-contamination and reducing the risk of healthcare-associated infection (HAI).
 But patients aren’t the only ones who benefit.
 By maintaining a rigorous surgical equipment cleaning process, healthcare facilities can maintain equipment integrity, reduce operating costs, and comply with medical device standards and regulations.

-As the volume of outpatient surgical procedures in the U.S. continues to rise, particularly in ASCs and hospital outpatient departments (HOPDs), the need for reliable and efficient cleaning and sterilization processes is more urgent than ever.
+ASCs alone are projected to see 22% volume growth by 2033.
+As the volume of outpatient surgical procedures in ASCs and hospital outpatient departments (HOPDs) continues to rise, the need for reliable and efficient cleaning and sterilization processes is more urgent than ever.

 Key Terms: The Difference Between Cleaning, Disinfection & Sterilization